bryan-ab-smith/explicatio/README.md

 ### Explicatio

+Explicatio (noun): Latin for "explanation"

 **NOTE: This is nowhere near being usable at this point.
 Explicatio is still very much under development.**

 #### Description
 This is the home of an in development piece of software to support text analysis.
 More to come.

 ### Running and Packaging